D-Wave offers the first public access to a quantum computer

 log.debug(’embedding and sampling time: %s’, time.time() – sample_time)

 “The industry is at an inflection point and we’ve moved beyond the theoretical, and into the practical era of quantum applications.
 It’s time to open this up to more smart, curious developers so they can build the first quantum killer app.
 Leap’s combination of immediate access to live quantum computers, along with tools, resources, and a community, will fuel that,” said Brownell.
-“For Leap’s future, we see millions of developers using this to share ideas, learn from each other, and contribute open source code.
+“For Leap’s future, we see millions of developers using this to share ideas, learn from each other and contribute open-source code.
 It’s that kind of collaborative developer community that we think will lead us to the first quantum killer app.”